-Secondly, its benefit over infrared in the remote control is that walls can’t block it since it’s a radio technology.
-For instance, when you’re in a different part of the house but controlling a motorized roller blind, nothing will obstruct the radio signal.
+Secondly, its benefit over infrared in the remote control is that walls can’t block it since it’s a radio technology, for nothing will obstruct the radio signal instance, when you’re in a different part of the house but controlling a motorized roller signal.

 Furthermore, it has a lower frequency compared to Wi-Fi (2.4/5.8GHz), Zigbee (2.4GHz), or Z-wave (868-928 MHz).
 It means its point-to-point frequency range of 433MHz is a significant feat.

-Manufacturers find these devices easy to implement in smart home products, which explains why they sell easily and faster.
+Manufacturers find these devices easy to implement in intelligent home products, which explains why they sell quickly and faster.

 The cons to consider before purchase include;

 Unfortunately, 433MHz won’t have direct communication with your PC or phone since they lack a dedicated antenna.
-However, it possesses a similar feature to premium standards, e.g., Z-Wave and Zigbee.
+However, it possesses similar features to premium standards, e.g., Z-Wave and Zigbee.

 Lacks Mesh Networking

 Generally, mesh networking permits devices to relay signals intended for other network nodes when working under a similar technology.
 In addition, if you add more nodes, your network’s reliability improves.